-In our school/college, if a staff member or visitor needs to make a referral to our Designated Safeguarding Lead (DSL), the following steps are taken:
+In our school, if a staff or a visitor need to make a referral to our DSL, these are the steps we process.

-- 1. Members of staff should in the first instance report the concern using CPoms, and escalate to the DSL or the deputy DSL. - 2.
-If the member of staff or visitor deems the concern serious, this should be reported directly to the DSL or the deputy DSL in the first instance and logged on CPoms. - 3.
-Staff / Visitors are requested to record the incidents providing as much detail as possible.
+- 1 Members of staff should in the first instance report the concern using CPoms, and escalate to the DSL or the deputy SL. - 2 If the member of staff or visitor deems the concern serious, this should be reported directly to the DSL or the deputy DSL in the first instance and logged on CPoms. - 3 Staff / Visitors are requested to record the incidents providing as much detail as possible.